+Figure 2.6 Virtio Vhost Handler

-Physical network device Direct I/O Assignment
+Physical Network Device Direct I/O Assignment

-KVM guests usually have access to software based emulated NIC device (either para-virtualized devices with virtio or traditional emulated devices).
-On host machines which have Intel VT-d or AMD IOMMU hardware support, another option is possible.
-PCI devices may be assigned directly to the guest, allowing the device to be used with minimal performance overhead.
-Assigned devices are physical devices that are exposed to the virtual machine.
+KVM guests usually have access to software-based emulated NIC devices (either para-virtualized devices with Virtio or traditional emulated devices).
+On host machines that have Intel VT-d or AMD IOMMU hardware support, another option is possible – PCI devices may be assigned directly to the guest, allowing the device to be used with minimal performance overhead.
+Assigned devices are physical devices that are exposed to the VM.
 This method is also known as passthrough.

-The VT-d or AMD IOMMU extensions must be enabled in BIOS in order to be able to perform for device Direct Assignment:
+The VT-d or AMD IOMMU extensions must be enabled in BIOS in order to be able to conduct device direct assignment.
 Two methods are supported:

 PCI passthrough: PCI devices on the host system are directly attached to virtual machines, providing guests with exclusive access to PCI devices for a range of tasks.
 This enables PCI devices to appear and behave as if they were physically attached to the guest virtual machine.